-At the time of the writing of this article, the current stable version of Docker is
+At the time of writing, the current stable version of Docker is

 Docker version 18.06.1-ce, build e68fc7a

 By default managing Docker requires administrator privileges.
 If you want to run Docker commands as a non-root user without prepending

 sudo you need to add your user to the docker group which is created during the installation of the Docker CE package.
 You can do that by typing:

 sudo usermod -aG docker $USER